jirikukacka/Kukacka_Sacht_2022/README.md

 ## Reproduction

 The repository contains all the code needed to reproduce simulated maximum likelihood experiments from the paper.
+Small discrepancies between the reported and reproduced results may be expected due to different seeding.

 In order to set parameters for an experiment, create a new `.yaml` configuration file in the `configs/` directory and set parameters following the default configuration file at `configs/default.yaml`.
 Any and all parameters that remain unset in the new configuration file are retrieved from the default configuration file.
 An example of a configuration set-up trivializing the computation such that it can be run on a personal computer can be found at `configs/trivial.yaml`.